Diagnostic

 Those are related, but they are not identical.

+A page can rank and still fail to become a cited source.
+A brand can be mentioned and still fail to become a recommendation.
 A competitor can win because of clearer answer structure, better exact phrasing, stronger concept coverage, or stronger public support.

 That is why CiteWorks treats an AI citation audit as a distinct layer inside the broader AI search audit.